Highlights of Southern Spain - 8 Days

 Barcelona

-Say good morning to Barcelona before heading out with your group on a leader-led orientation walk of the city – known for its delicious Catalan cuisine and Gothic architecture.
-Then, explore the city at your own pace.
-Maybe check out the Neo-Gothic mansion of Guell Palace, visit the wave-inspired structure of Casa Batlo, or explore the Gaudi House Museum inside Parc Guell and see colourful sculptures, including a long mosaic-covered bench overlooking the city.
+Today, you’ll travel by train from Seville to Barcelona.
+After arriving in the Catalan capital, join your group for a leader-led orientation walk through a city known for its delicious Catalan cuisine and Gothic architecture.
+Then, explore at your own pace.
+You might check out the Neo-Gothic mansion of Güell Palace, visit the wave-inspired Casa Batlló, or explore the Gaudí House Museum in Parc Güell, where you can see colourful sculptures, including a long mosaic-covered bench overlooking the city.

 Barcelona